gitgrimbo/test-rhino-git-hook/README.md

 # test-rhino-git-hook

 Experiment to use Rhino and Javascript in Git pre-commit hooks.
-The hook will invoke the linting provided by www.jshint.com.
+The hook will invoke the Javascript linting provided by www.jshint.com.

+## Background

+Using Git Bash, version `1.8.1.msysgit.1` on Windows.

+Why Git Bash and not Git from a Windows DOS prompt?
+Git does not appear to support pre-commit hooks on Windows yet (http://stackoverflow.com/questions/12410164/github-for-windows-pre-commit-hook).

 ## Setup